 Tash is one of the East Coast’s most respected blues guitarists and songwriters, and has been inducted into the Northern Virginia Blues Hall of Fame as well as multiple nominations for the Washington Area Music Association Best Blues Instrumentalist award.
 He is currently endorsed by Epiphone Guitars, GHS Strings, Quilter Amps, Seymour Duncan Pickups, StageClix Wireless, Peavey Electronics, Electro-Voice Speakers, Ethos Custom Leathers, Levy's Leathers, PedalSnake cable systems and Gator Cases.
 These endorsements include print ads in guitar magazines, social media posts, as well as personalized pages and inclusion on the official websites of these companies.

-In addition to the band he formed in 1988, Bad Influence, Michael plays with New Blue Soul, and a duo with vocalist Mary Shaver.
+In addition to the band he formed in 1988, Bad Influence, Michael plays with New Blue Soul and a trio with vocalist Mary Shaver and bassist Bob Mallardi.

 Evidence Of JR's Exploits

 Michael Tash's rig lineup - Since 2004 JR has been playing exclusively Epiphone guitars